-Aerial survey, acoustics estimates, and ASL data sets are essential parts of the current ASA model that ADF&G uses to estimate historical biomass and project pre-fishery biomass a year ahead for management (e.g., Hulson et al. 2008).
-Additionally, mile-days of milt and ASL data are part of the Bayesian formulation of the ASA model (Muridan 2015).
-Scales collected from this archive were used in an EVOS funded project titled "PWS Herring Program - Scales as growth history records".
+Aerial survey, acoustics estimates, and ASL data sets are essential parts of the current ASA model that ADF&G uses to estimate the historical biomass and project pre-fishery run biomass a year ahead for management (e.g., Hulson et al. 2008).
+Additionally, the mile-days of milt and ASL data are part of the Bayesian formulation of the ASA model (Muridan 2015), and the scales collected from this archive were used in an Exxon Valdez Oil Spill

+Trustee Council funded project titled "PWS Herring Program - Scales as growth history records" (project [insert number]).